juanjosemorales/enflux_projects/arraydiff/README.md

 ##How To Run:
 - This project runs on Python 3, so there is no need to install any additional libraries
-- Download to desired directory and unzip
+- Download to desired directory and unzip if necessary
-- Go into arraydiff/array_diff``
+- Go into arraydiff/array_diff
 - The program takes two arguments -current and -target.
 Each is a list of integers and should be entered in the following format:
    ``-current|target int int int ...``